Balitang Bicolandia: Overview

 The newscast covered the most significant news and features in the Bicol Region through the network's news teams from Naga City and news stringers across the region.
-It also marked the return of GMA Bicol as an originating station, almost six years after it was closed down due to mass layoffs and financial difficulties brought about by streamlining of GMA Regional TV's operations, thus resulting in the Southern Luzon stations broadcasting the entire national programming lineup from GMA Channel 7 Manila.
+It also marked the return of GMA Bicol as an originating station, almost six years after it was closed down due to mass layoffs and financial difficulties brought about by the streamlining of GMA Regional TV's operations, thus resulting in the Southern Luzon stations broadcasting the entire national programming lineup from GMA Channel 7 Manila.
 Before the newscast's launch, GMA Regional TV already had its news team reporting and anchors for the national GMA Regional TV Weekend News (later Regional TV Weekend News now Regional TV News), as well as in other local news programs of the network.

 Balitang Bicolandia aired from Monday to Friday from 5:10 PM to 5:40 PM on GMA Naga (TV-7) with a simulcast over TV-12 Legazpi, TV-8 Daet, TV-2 Sorsogon, TV-13 Catanduanes, and TV-7 Masbate.
-It was also reaired for national viewers under GTV's late-night block "Regional TV Strip" every week every Friday at 11:50 PM, replacing the RTV Morning Programs (from February 1 to July 23, 2021).
+It was also reaired for national viewers under GTV's late-night block "Regional TV Strip" every week, every Friday at 11:50 PM, replacing the RTV Morning Programs (from February 1 to July 23, 2021).

 The program also aired worldwide on GMA News TV.

 History

+2010-2012: Pre-launch

+Before the launch of the newscast, GMA Bicol aired Flash Bulletin, a daily news bulletin program aired several times from Monday to Friday from September 10, 2010, in order to provide local news, significantly during the Peñafrancia Festival.
+It was followed by the launch of another daily program, Isyu Ngonian, on November 22 of the same year.

+2012-2014: As Baretang Bikol

+The newscast was launched on September 17, 2012, several weeks after the launch of GMA Bicol as an originating station, and expanded its coverage to the entire Bicol region.
+Its main anchor, Elmer Caseles, used to anchor the two preceding programs of the regional station.

+2014-2015: As 24 Oras Bikol

+Titlecard as 24 Oras Bikol from November 10, 2014 to April 24, 2015.

+Following changes in now-main newscast 24 Oras, Baretang Bikol was rebranded as 24 Oras Bikol since November 10, 2014.
+However, the newscast was suddenly got cancelled after more than two years of broadcast (opposite GMA Ilocos' 24 Oras Ilokano, formerly Balitang Ilokano, which aired in June 2012) due to the strategic streamlining happened to all provincial stations of the network.
+Following the cancellation was the retrenchment of its staff and personalities and the closure of the network's regional news department.